Music B.A.

 Transfer students can also take MUSC 14 when offered during Summer Session at UCSC prior to fall of their arrival.
 Taking MUSC 14 will help prepare students for the Theory Placement Exam and generally results in students placing into MUSC 30A.
 Admission to MUSC 30A is primarily based on the Theory Placement Exam scores, but students who get a final grade of “A” or "A+" in MUSC 14 are eligible to automatically place into MUSC 30A.

-The Theory Placement Exam is held twice a year: on the Tuesday before instruction begins, from 10:00 a.m.-12:30 p.m. in the Music Center Recital Hall, and right before the beginning of spring quarter (schedule TBA).
+The Theory Placement Exam is held twice a year: on the Tuesday before instruction begins, from 10:00 a.m.-12:30 p.m. in the Music Center Recital Hall, and right before the beginning of winter quarter (schedule TBA).
 No signup is necessary.
 Students should bring a pencil.

 All transfer students are strongly encouraged to email music@ucsc.edu to schedule a phone-advising appointment with the undergraduate advisor prior to application.